Motivational Group Therapy Activities

 In this article, we’ll discuss the benefits of group therapy for different age demographics, how to facilitate a group therapy session, and how to set group therapy rules at the beginning of treatment.

-Additionally, We’ve provided a list of mental health games and activities, group therapy worksheets, and group therapy ice breakers for adults, children, and families—including information on conducting multiple family group therapy (MFGT) sessions for families facing the same issues.
+Additionally, we provide a list of mental health games and activities, group therapy worksheets, and group therapy ice breakers for adults, children, and families—including information on conducting multiple family group therapy (MFGT) sessions for families facing the same issues.

 Sign up for a free 30 day trial of SimplePractice